quyettvq/i18n-zone/README.md

 # I18n module for JavaScript

 ***i18n-zone**: A module with the simple and clear syntax, supports internationalization in projects using JavaScript.
-Main features: translating, number formatting, pluralization, syntax-escaping.*
+Main features: translating, number formatting, pluralization, selection.*

 [![NPM version][npm-image]][npm-url]